dponcez/30-Days-Of-React/07_Day_Class_Components/solutions/day-07/exercise_class_components.md

 ### 1. How do you write a pure JavaScript function

-We write a pure JavaScript function using the syntax below, this function should be return the same value, that means the value never change.
+We write a pure JavaScript function using the syntax below.

+This function should be return the same value, that means the value never change.

 ```js
 function calculatePrice(amount){